HMS Cornwall (1692)

-HMS Cornwall was an 80-gun, third rate, ship of the line built for the Royal Navy in the 1690s.
-She served in the War of the Grand Alliance, and in her first year took part in the Battle of Barfleur and the action at La Hougue.
+HMS Cornwall was an 80-gun third-rate ship of the line of the Royal Navy.
+Launched in 1692, she served in the Nine Years' War, and in her first year took part in the Battles of Barfleur and La Hougue.

 Description

 Cornwall had a length at the gundeck of 156 ft 4 in and 129 ft 6 in at the keel.
 She had a beam of 41 ft 6 in, and a depth of hold of 17 ft 3 in.
 The ship's tonnage was 1,186 31/94 tons burthen.
 As built, the lower gundeck carried 24 broadside demi-cannon and a pair of chase culverins and the upper deck mounted 26 more culverins on the broadside and another pair as chase guns.
 On the quarterdeck were 16 six-pounder guns with 6 more on the forecastle.
 Above the quarterdeck, the poop deck carried 4 three-pounder guns.
 In 1703, Cornwall's armament was nominally revised to twenty-six 24-pounder guns on the lower gundeck and twenty-eight 12-pounder guns on the upper deck.
 The lighter guns were not changed, but it is uncertain if any changes were actually made to the ship's armament.
 The ship had a crew of 476–520 officers and ratings.